google/WebFundamentals/New/src/content/en/fundamentals/security/encrypt-in-transit/enable-https.md

 ### Generate a public/private key pair

-In this example, we'll generate a 2,048-bit RSA key pair.
-(A smaller key, such as 1,024 bits, is insufficiently resistant to brute-force guessing attacks.
+Let's start by generating a 2,048-bit RSA key pair.
+A smaller key, such as 1,024 bits, is insufficiently resistant to brute-force guessing attacks.
 A larger key, such as 4,096 bits, is overkill.
 Over time, key sizes increase as computer processing gets cheaper.
-2,048 is currently the sweet spot.)
+2,048 is currently the sweet spot.

 The command to generate the RSA key pair is: